LASSO Inference for High Dimensional Predictive Regressions: Model and Procedure

 With these routes in mind, we devise XDlasso in the following section.
-It proceeds with two key steps: (i) conducting an IVX transformation to get a new variable less persistent than the unit root regressors to eliminate the Stambaugh bias; (ii) running an auxiliary LASSO regression to construct an $r_{j,t}$ to cancel out the shrinkage bias.
+It proceeds with two key steps: (i) conducting an IVX transformation to get a new variable less persistent than the LUR regressors to eliminate the Stambaugh bias; (ii) running an auxiliary LASSO regression to construct an $r_{j,t}$ to remove the shrinkage bias.